jpirhel/fullstackopen-2023-12/part0/assignments.md

     server -->> browser: 201 Created
     deactivate server

-    Note right of browser: The new note is now posted, the browser adds the note it created locally to the list of notes
+    Note right of browser: The new note is now posted on the server Note right of browser: The browser adds the note it created locally to the list of notes
 ```